akashrajkn/dependency-parser/README.md

   Neural Graph-based Dependency Parser
 </h2>

-In  this  paper,  we  implement  a  neural  graph-based  dependency  parser  inspired by those of Kiperwasser and Goldberg  (*Kiperwasserand  Goldberg,  2016*)  and  Dozat  and  Manning  (*Dozat  and  Manning,  2017*).
+In this paper, we implement a neural graph-based dependency parser inspired by those of Kiperwasser and Goldberg  (*Kiperwasser and Goldberg, 2016*) and Dozat and Manning (*Dozat and Manning, 2017*).
 We train and test our parser on the English and Hindi Treebanks from the Universal Dependencies Project, achieving a UAS of **84.80%** and an LAS of **78.61%** on the English corpus, and a UAS of **91.92%** and an LAS of **83.94%** on the Hindi corpus.

 ### Authors